Jason Allen 26/11/22

 So we’ll just have to take an old one and put a new spin on it.

 Although to say that the folks at the JKS restaurant group have merely rebooted the Arcade food hall at Centre Point is underselling it just a tad.
 They’ve given it a top-to-bottom transformation complete with globe-spanning restaurants, first-class cocktail bars, and a games room with pool, ping pong, and a machine that pops out Old Fashioneds at the touch of a button.

-You’ll find it at the base of Centre Point, putting it right in the centre of London, if indeed London can be said to have a centre.
+You’ll find it at the base of Centre Point by Tottenham Court Road, putting it right in the centre of London, if indeed London can be said to have a centre.
 The space is quite something.
 As you might imagine it’s huge, centred around a cocktail bar capped by a halo of digital art screens.
 Surrounding that is an expansive canvas of marble topped restaurant counters, relaxed seating areas, and a giant, kaleidoscopic light installation that dangles down from the ceiling through the stairwell.

 Established & Sons

 You may already know the JKS group from their early work (including Michelin Starred venues like Gymkhana, Lyle’s, and Kitchen Table), or their more recent hits (including the excellent BiBi and Sabor).
 But basically, they know how to run a restaurant.
-Here, they’ve created what they’re calling it a “digital food hall”, in which instead of getting a buzzing pager or a text message telling you to pick up your order, now the food will simply come to you.
+At Arcade, they’ve created what they’re calling a “digital food hall”, in which instead of getting a buzzing pager or a text message telling you to pick up your order, the food will simply come to you.
 Maybe they’ve stumbled across the future.
 Or maybe they’ve just invented the waiter.
-But the point is that you can book a table, sit down, and peruse a single menu with nine restaurant’s worth of food on it.
+But the point is that you can book a table, sit down, and peruse a single menu with eleven restaurants’ worth of food on it.
 Good ones, too.

 Here’s the lineup you’ll find: